PMontoliuRico/argocd/README.md

 This setup ensures that any changes made to the code are reflected in the deployment, maintaining consistency and facilitating efficient updates.

-# Issues I faced
+# Issues Faced

-===> Configuring ... port is deprecated.
+===> Configuring ...
+KAFKA_PORT is deprecated.
 Please use KAFKA_ADVERTISED_LISTENERS instead...

-Si se quiere evitar el siguiente error, es importante que no se de al servivio el numbre de kafka
+This error occurs due to how Kubernetes automatically generates environment variables for services when a pod starts.
+The kubelet dynamically creates these variables based on the names, hosts, and ports of services in the cluster.
+For example, if you name your service kafka, Kubernetes will generate variables like:
+KAFKA_PORT, KAFKA_PORT_9092_TCP, KAFKA_SERVICE_HOST, etc.
+This interfere with Kafka's configuration.
+The simplest way to resolve this issue is to rename your Kubernetes service to something distinct from the default kafka.
+This ensures that Kubernetes-generated variables do not interfere with Kafka's configuration.